-You seek information regarding best practices for implementing Symantec Antivirus (SAV) for Network Attached Storage (NAS) with EMC Celerra Anti-Virus Agent (CAVA) 3.6.x.
+Information is needed regarding best practices for implementing Symantec Protection Engine for NAS with EMC Celerra Anti-Virus Agent 3.6.x.

-NOTE: Before beginning, verify that each machine where you plan to install SAV for NAS 5.x or Protection Engine for NAS 7.x meets the System Requirements for the build you plan to install.
-Symantec always recommends installation in a test environment to identify performance issues before deployment to production systems.
+NOTE: Before beginning, verify that each machine where you plan to install Protection Engine for NAS 7.x meets the System Requirements.
+In addition, Symantec always recommends installation in a test environment to identify performance issues before deployment to production systems..

-NOTE: Prior to SAV for NAS 5.2.11, Symantec provided a 32-bit version of the API library.
-Starting with build 5.2.11 of SAV for NAS and 7.0.1 of Protection Engine for NAS, Symantec also provides a 64-bit API library as well.
-The 64-bit API library supports using the 64-bit version of the EMC Event Enabler (ex CAVA agent) with SAV for NAS.
+NOTE: Previously, Symantec provided a 32-bit version of the API library only.
+Starting with build 7.0.1 of Protection Engine for NAS, Symantec provides a 64-bit version of the API library as well.
+The 64-bit API library provides support for the use of the 64-bit version of the EMC Event Enabler with Protection Engine.
 Windows does not allow a 64-bit process, like the 64-bit version of EMC Event Enabler, to load a 32-bit dll.
 If a 64-bit version of EMC Event Enabler is used, please check with EMC support to confirm that it includes the 64-bit Symantec API library.

-- Install and license the latest build of SAV for NAS 5.x or Protection Engine 7.x for NAS on at least two computers which meet the system requirements.
+- Install and license the latest build of Protection Engine 7.x for NAS on at least two computers which meet the system requirements.

 - Assign virus checking rights.

-To identify the current location of the temporary scanning directory of SAV for NAS
+To identify the current location of the temporary scanning directory of Protection Engine

-- In the Scan\Protection Engine interface, click Configuration> Resources
+- In the Protection Engine interface, click Configuration> Resources

-The folder which Scan\Protection Engine uses as a temporary folder for scanning appears in the field labeled 'Temporary directory for scanning:'
+The folder which Protection Engine uses as a temporary folder for scanning appears in the field labeled 'Temporary directory for scanning:'

-To perform initial configuration of Symantec Scan Engine 5.x or Protection Engine 7.x for NAS
+To perform initial configuration of Symantec Protection Engine 7.x for NAS

 - Click Configuration > Protocol